anniehsuan/Fintech_project/02-Homework_01-FinTech_README.md

     - Market size: In 2019, the mobile payments transactions in China has reached 720 billion, valuing at around 40 trillion USD

 ### What solution does this company offer that their competitors do not or cannot offer?
     Tencent pay is connected to the social network platform called Wechat, while Alipay is connected to the e-commerce services and transactions.
+This difference creates the gap of customer base, transaction types, and transaction amounts betweem two companies.

 ### Which technologies are they currently using, and how are they implementing them?

-    ** BASIC: Blockchain, AI, Security, IoT, Computing ** is the Ant Group's technological foundation.
+**BASIC** : Blockchain, AI, Security, IoT, Computing,  is the Ant Group's technological foundation.
 In terms of Fintech, the company has applied more in Blockchain, AI and Computing.

     - AI: AlphaRisk risk management(Risk Perception, AI Detect, Evolution) to minimize the rate of credit loss to less than 1/10M, and also improve the machine learning process of risk detection within the risk management control.